 Confidential Data often have these attributes:

-ASU Confidential Data should only use approved file sharing solutions:
+App State Confidential Data should only use approved file-sharing solutions:

 Confidential data should NEVER be stored or shared via:

 Data that is considered private and must be protected, but has a lesser degree of impact associated with unauthorized disclosure and/or loss of control versus confidential data.